kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/dbb89c03-9263-4598-afc5-385488da6e7d)

-The algorithm says that for each APCs we have to find the cost associated with it and we have to do minimum spaning tree betweem the APCs and the cost. finally the conclusion of the algorithm is that we have to find the minimul and the most optimal poits between two APCs.
+The algorithm requires the determination of the cost associated with each APC and the calculation of the minimum spanning tree between the APCs to find the optimal points between two APCs.

-Now, remaning things is the post routing STA analysis. for that the first goal is to extract the perasetic (SPEF).
-This SPEF extraction is done outside the openlane because openlane does not have SPEF extraction tool.
+The next step involves post-routing STA analysis, which requires the extraction of parasitic effects (SPEF).

+Since OpenLANE does not have a SPEF extraction tool, this process needs to be done outside of OpenLANE.

-The .spef file can be found under the routing folder under the results folder.
+The resulting .spef file can be located in the routing folder under the results folder.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/74a8e898-1ddb-43fd-bb45-11e4826a000f)